 Also of interest is that Fremont has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Fremont is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Fremont is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Fremont in 2010 was $41,697, which is wealthy relative to California and the nation.
-This equates to an annual income of $166,788 for a family of four.
-However, Fremont contains both very wealthy and poor people as well.
+The per capita income in Fremont in 2018 was $53,259, which is wealthy relative to California and the nation.
+This equates to an annual income of $213,036 for a family of four.

 The most common language spoken in Fremont is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.